-The Gherkin inspires reaction.
+The Gherkin inspires reaction

 This particular creation was started for a demonstration to Winslow and District Art Society.
 I’m always wary demonstrating with an architectural piece, just in case I forget something.
 I’d started the masking with the intention of finishing it during the demonstration.
 Unfortunately it was difficult for the audience to see the masking so I jumped straight to the painting phase.
 I did more at the studio before the revealing stage, when the masking fluid is taken off.
 You can watch my Gherkin painting emerge from the chaos in the video.

-Here is the finished painting unmasked.
+Here is the finished Gherkin painting unmasked.

 Until a painting’s unmasked, I never know how it will look.
 There is no way to tell what the result will be.